shpml/fundamentals/05_chapter/08_exercise.md

 9 .Create a style for images, and set its display to block.
 10 .Center all images on the page horizontally by setting img's margin to 0 auto.
 11 .
 Create a ul style, and set its list-style to none.
-12 .Set its margin to 0.
-13 .Make its padding 0.
+12 .Set its margin to 0. and its padding 0.
-14 .Create a footer style in your CSS, and center align its text.
+13 .Create a footer style in your CSS, and center align its text.
-15 .Set the footer's padding to 1em 0.
+14 .Set the footer's padding to 1em 0.

 *In the next Code Challenge, you're going to build a navigation bar, experiment with web fonts, and use CSS to resize the hero image—plus, you'll position all of the content containers you built in this unit.*s